Biography

 Summa cum laude; high departmental honors; Honors College Associate

-Thesis: “Sentence Structures and the Jazz Canon” – Philip Stoecker (co-advisor), Chandler Carter (co-advisor), and David Lalama
+Thesis: “Sentence Structures and the Jazz Canon” – Philip Stoecker (co-advisor), Chandler Carter (co-advisor), David Lalama

 Awarded the Undergraduate Library Research Award (2020).
 Received the distinction of high honors.